ONTAP 9 Manuals ( CA08871-402 )

 • Beginning with ONTAP 9.7, the portmap firewall service is eliminated.
 Instead, the portmap port is opened automatically for all LIFs that support the NFS service.

-Create a firewall policy and assigning it to a LIF
+Create a firewall policy and assign it to a LIF

 Default firewall policies are assigned to each LIF when you create the LIF.
 In many cases, the default firewall settings work well and you do not need to change them.
 If you want to change the network services or IP addresses that can access a LIF, you can create a custom firewall policy and assign it to the LIF.